 Zealia’s letter to Barlow of 11 July 1934, shows she intended to have Long shop around the fresh typescript to the pulps once again, but it remained unsold.
 Nevertheless, the personal and professional relationship remained.

 Glad the unabridged “Mound” wasn’t an extreme disappointment.
-Mrs. B. has begun to pay up her debt in weekly dollar instalments—because she wants more revision done.
+Mrs. B. has begun to pay up her debt in weekly dollar installments—because she wants more revision done.

 —H. P. Lovecraft to R. H. Barlow, Aug 1934, O Fortunate Floridian!
 157